How to Grow Your LinkedIn Network

 Why?

-Because even though I couldn’t meet my network physically anymore, I could still show up for them online.
+Because I realised something important – even though I couldn’t meet my network face-to-face anymore, I still had the power of the internet at my fingertips.

 I’d invested a lot of time and energy building an online network on LinkedIn.
 Despite not ever meeting lots of my connection “in real life” we had made some meaningful connections.